CaptainRich/just-tech-news/README.md

  * insomnia (for route testing)

 # Application Structure & Logic
  .env                               - this file (private) contains the database name, user ID, and password /db/schema.sql                     - this file dumps the database and initializes a new one.
  /config/connection.js              - this file creates the connection to the database on startup.
  /models/index.js                   - this file collects the various table models and defines the associations between tables.
  /models/user.js                    - this file defines the "user" database table.
  /models/post.js                    - this file defines the "post" database table.
  /models/votes.js                   - this file defines the "vote" database table.
- /controllers/api/user-routes.js - the API routes for the 'user' model controllers/api/post-routes.js  - the API routes for the 'post' model
+ /controllers/api/user-routes.js    - the API routes for the 'user' model /controllers/api/post-routes.js    - the API routes for the 'post' model
+ /controllers/api/comment-routes.js - the API routes for the 'comment' model

 # Deployment Link